Frcsc/Kaya/README.md

     hhttp://localhost:8000/api/ad-group-stats/v1/compare-performance
     ```

-- Four key API endpoints were build as specified on the assignment page.
-Key adjust(s).
+- Key API development features and considerations.

   - `POST /update-campaign` was changed to `Patch /campaign/<campaign_id>`.
 Patch is more standard for changing a single value of an instance.
 The name change is also more representative and for data changes, `update-campaign` is very discriptive which is not a good security practice in most cases.
 Finally, the API can simply be extend if there's a need for other API actions like `delete and retrieve`